-Última actualización de la página: 7 de febrero de 2023
+Última actualización de la página: 8 de junio de 2023

 For more visual learners, watch Luka walk through getting set up with Crowdin.
 Alternatively, you can find the same steps in a written format in the next section.

 You will need to log in to your Crowdin account or sign up if you don’t already have one.
 All that is required to sign up is an e-mail account and password.Join project(opens in a new tab)

 After logging in to Crowdin, you will see a project description and list of all available languages.
 Each language also contains information on the total amount of translatable words and an overview of how much content has been translated and approved in a specific language.